junalmeida/ha-meterparser/readme.md

 [![BuyMeCoffee][buymecoffeebadge]][buymecoffee] ![Checks][checksbadge]
 ![Last release][releasebadge] [![Hacs][hacsbadge]][hacs]

-This is a custom component to allow parse of dial utility meters to provide energy consumption information to home assistant using a regular ip camera.
+This is a custom component to allow parse of dial and digits utility meters like water, gas, and electricity to provide energy consumption information to home assistant using a regular ip camera.

 This repository is under alpha stage, so expect bugs and breaking changes.